lreynolds188/ATechSol/docs/about/Tinkercad.md

 [<img alt="Tinkercad Preview" src="/img/Tinkercad.png" />](https://www.tinkercad.com)

-To find out more about this 3D modelling utility you can visit their website [here](https://www.tinkercad.com).
+To find out more about this 3D modeling utility you can visit their website [here](https://www.tinkercad.com).